A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 1. BE OPEN TO CHANGE

 Therapy is about change, which can be scary and difficult.
-However, if you and your partner are each open to making changes, you will have greater opportunities and better chance of succeeding in counseling.
-Compromise and good will is important element in order to create change and make the marriage better.
+However, if you and your partner are each open to making changes, you will have greater opportunities and a better chance of succeeding in counseling.
+Compromise and goodwill are important elements in order to create change and make the marriage better.
 If you are willing to be creative and open to new ideas, including any suggestions the therapist gives, you will find the counseling sessions to be more productive.

 1. EXPECT DISCOMFORT DURING CHANGE

 Changing anything including adapting new ways of thinking or doing things brings emotional discomfort.
 The change puts you in unfamiliar and uncomfortable zone and pushes your limit.
 This is only natural.
-At first when thinking about change or staring taking actions, there might be an emotional risk.
+At first, when thinking about change or starting to take action, there might be an emotional risk.
 Experiencing internal change and building new skills requires tolerating strong emotions, which is not easy.
 But the fact is that you will never be able to encounter different worlds if you always stay safe in your comfort zone.
-The more you push yourself into this uncomfortable territories, you expand your freedom and personal growth.
+The more you push yourself into these uncomfortable territories, you expand your freedom and personal growth.

 1. HAVE COURAGE